ramaseshuvinnakota/MERN-Project-Product-Store/README.md

 **Hardware Tools:**
 - Basic Laptop/PC

-I used vite framework with reactJS library for the frontend in Visual Studio Code IDE, postman for handling HTTP requests and MongoDB for Database Management.
+Firstly, I used vite framework with reactJS library for the frontend in Visual Studio Code IDE.
+After that, I utilized MongoDB for Database Management and integrated it with the web page.
+I worked in Postman tool for handling HTTP requests on specific endpoints.
 I have used npm and NodeJS environment to install the necessary packages for the project and expressJS for building the APIs at server-side.